Skip to main content

 Informal education

-• Together with Kors på halsen (Red Cross) helpline, the Norwegian Media Authority is Norway's Safer Internet Center (NSIC).
-NSIC carries out a number of activities to support informal education about online safety, amongst others public awareness campaigns, such as on safer Internet Day, where we held a digital event aimed at parents and adults working with children about children and harmful online content.
+• Together with Kors på halsen (Red Cross) helpline, the Norwegian Media Authority is Norway's Safer Internet Centre (NSIC).
+NSIC carries out a number of activities to support informal education about online safety, amongst others, public awareness campaigns, such as on Safer Internet Day, where we held a digital event aimed at parents and adults working with children about children and harmful online content.

 • The Norwegian Media Authority/NSIC carries out a number of activities to support digital literacy skills among parents, adults who work with children and children and young people themselves.
-Examples include learning resources such as Hekta, a game-based teaching programme, where the goal is to increase secondary school students' awareness of their own time spent online, and Deepfakes, a learning resource about critical media thinking in secondary school and upper secondary school.
+Examples include learning resources such as Hekta, a game-based teaching programme that aims to increase secondary school students' awareness of their own time spent online, and Deepfakes, a learning resource about critical media thinking in secondary and upper secondary school.

-• Faktisk.no is an independent newsroom for fact- checking the social debate and the public discourse in Norway.
-It is a collaboration between six of the country's largest and competing media houses as a response to the spread of disinformation and fake news in the public debate.
-Think works with source awareness and critical media use in several different ways and arenas, and develop teaching resources for use in primary and secondary schools.
+• Faktisk.no is an independent newsroom that fact-checks Norway's social debate and public discourse.
+It is a collaboration between six of the country's largest and competing media houses to respond to disinformation and fake news in the public debate.
+Think works with source awareness and critical media use in several ways and arenas, and develops teaching resources for use in primary and secondary schools.

-• A Stop hate speech (Stopphatprat), a youth movement against hate speech, is in place which amongst others recruit youth ambassadors to speak about how to combat hate speech.
-The movement receives funding from amongst others the Ministry of Culture through the State budget.
+• A Stop hate speech (Stopphatprat), a youth movement against hate speech, is in place, which amongst others recruits youth ambassadors to speak about how to combat hate speech.
+The movement receives funding from, amongst others, the Ministry of Culture through the State budget.

 Table 6: Topic summary - pillar 2: digital empowerment